nikmakgit/Sandbox/README.md

 # Sandbox
-This repo is for all type of sandbox work
+This repo is for all type of sandbox work which can be code or any other documentation or experimental work.